-Link Voices is a unique collection of documentaries that show a range of perspectives, untold stories, and regional flavors.
+"Link Voices" is a unique collection of documentaries that showcase a range of perspectives, untold stories, and regional flavors.
 These films tackle topics including LGBT rights, homelessness, racism, and poverty through the eyes of the people closest to these issues.
 Enter the worlds of revolutionary artists, musicians, environmental activists, disabled individuals, and powerless communities.

 Funding for the series is provided by grants from Alec Rhodes and other KCETLink donors.

 Over 65 years ago, when Costa Rica became the largest nation in the world to disband their military, they redirected national resources towards public education and universal health care, fostering a wide middle class and a society committed to inclusion.
 Since then, Costa Rica has earned the number one spot in the Happy Planet Index, a ranking of countries based on measures of environmental protection and the happiness and health of its citizens.

 "Defiant Lives" traces the origins of the world-wide disability rights movement.
 It tells the stories of the individuals who bravely put their lives on the line to create a better world where everyone is valued and can participate.
 Featuring interviews and rarely seen archival footage, the film reveals how these activists fought to live outside of institutions, challenged the stigmas and negative image of disability portrayed by the media, demanded access to public transportation, and battled to reframe disability rights as a social responsibility relevant to us all.